philipahlberg/runway/README.md

 ```console
 yarn run test
 ```
-This starts a Chrome, Firefox and Edge instance that will run all the tests once per browser.
+This starts a Chrome and Firefox instance that will run all the tests once per browser.

 ### Example
 To see an example of Runway in use, run: